Students > FAQ Page

 Deciding whether to pursue a graduate degree may be one of the most important decisions of your professional life.
 Research shows that graduates of masters program do, in general, earn more than those with only a bachelor's degree.
 As you compare short-term costs with long-term benefits, useful data to complement your research is helpful.
-Updated salary data for recent MPA/MPP graduates can be found here.
+See updated salary data for recent MPA/MPP graduates.

 How can I pay for my education?

-To supplement personal funds for education expenses, university financial aid offices provide financial assistance through scholarships, grants, loans, and work-study for students who are eligible.
+To supplement personal funds for education expenses, university financial aid offices provide assistance through scholarships, grants, loans, and work-study for eligible students.
 Each institution should provide students with preliminary information about financial aid.
-Students should follow-up their institutional applications with searches for other individualized financial aid details, scholarships, and funding opportunities.
-To help in this search, NASPAA provides its own financial assistance page for prospective students.
+Students should follow-up their institutional applications with searches for other financial aid details, scholarships, and funding opportunities.
+See NASPAA's overview of financial aid.

 What types of jobs do MPA/MPP graduates have?

 Since the degree programs offer so many different specializations and class options, assembling a comprehensive list of jobs that graduates may have is impossible.
 Common starting jobs for graduates include policy analysts, program managers, grant writers, researchers, and budget analysts.
 As their experience grows, many graduates rise to upper-level positions in government, nonprofit, and even business organizations.
-The MPA/MPP degree program will help you to ascend the ladder.
 See more on our updated salary page